Cisco has updated this alert to indicate the availability of software updates.

 Cisco indicates through the CVSS score that proof-of-concept exploit code exists; however, the code is not known to be publicly available.

-Customers are advised to consult Cisco bug ID CSCun19025 for a complete list of affected product versions.
+Customers are advised to consult Cisco bug ID CSCun19025 for a complete list of affected and fixed product versions.

 An unauthenticated, remote attacker could exploit this vulnerability to execute arbitrary script code in the user's browser session and steal sensitive information, such as authentication cookies or recently submitted data.